Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Jailbreak Attack Methods and Techniques

 \section{Jailbreak Attack Methods and Techniques}

 Jailbreaking attacks aim to exploit vulnerabilities in LLMs to bypass their safety mechanisms and induce the generation of harmful or unethical content.
 As LLMs become more powerful and widely deployed, the need to understand and mitigate these attacks becomes increasingly crucial.
-These attacks can be broadly categorized into prompt-based attacks, model-based attacks, and multimodal attacks.
+Informed by recent comprehensive assessment frameworks such as JailbreakRadar \cite{Chu2025JailbreakRadar}, which categorizes attacks by their underlying generation mechanisms rather than surface-level modalities, we organize jailbreak attacks into six categories: (1) human-crafted semantic attacks, (2) optimization-based attacks, (3) model-exploiting attacks, (4) cross-modal and cross-lingual attacks, (5) autonomous agent-driven attacks, and (6) reasoning-exploiting attacks.
+This taxonomy reflects the evolving threat landscape through 2026, capturing paradigm shifts from manual prompt engineering to automated, reasoning-aware attack strategies.